Overview

 Hlane Royal National Park is Swaziland’s top spot to see four of the Big Five, lion, leopard,

-elephant, and rhino, alongside hippos, giraffes, crocodiles, and many antelope species. - Which animals can I expect to see on a Swaziland tour?
+elephant, and rhino, alongside hippos, giraffes, crocodiles, and many antelope species.

 You can see rhino, giraffe, elephant, jackal, hyena, crocodile, antelope, and over 500 bird species including Africa’s densest population of white-backed vultures.